F5Networks/f5-bigip-runtime-init/SCHEMA.md

   description: >-
     Verifies and installs DO and myIlxApp RPMs from local directories and configures DO from a local declaration file.
-Install operations with an extensionUrl value that points to a local file stored on BIGIP system.
+Install operations with an extensionUrl value that points to a local file stored on BIG-IP system.
   runtime_config:
     pre_onboard_enabled:
       - name: provision_rest